| home | catalogue | history | references | appendix |

 Regarding

-shooting ashore in a breaker, and landing on the beach, I have had the
+ashore in a breaker, and landing on the beach, I have had

-question put to me by some sage-looking persons, as to whether I turned
+put to me by some sage-looking persons, as to whether I

 One often

-meets with questions like these when in the sea, and I will take this opportunity
+with questions like these when in the sea, and I will take

 of answering them.